datamade/how-to/project-management/collateral.md

 that underpin civil society, e.g., [policing](https://datamade.us/blog/accounting-for-our-part-in-supporting-systems-of-oppression/).

 DataMade staff are not expected to be policy experts in every project they take on.
-Instead, most projects include hours specifically earmarked for research, so staff are able to acquire and/or deepen expertise prior to implementation.
+Instead, some projects include hours specifically earmarked for research, so staff are able to acquire and/or deepen expertise prior to implementation.
+Consult the scope of work and/or project manager to clarify how much time you should spend researching for a given project.

 At DataMade, project research usually takes the following shape: